MediaArea/MediaConch/FuncReqImplementationCheck.md

 The results of this check is sent to the Reporter (via the Core), which then translates the errors into the expected output.

-An API call is required for this component only, for the use of batch processing.
+An API call is required for this component only, for use in batch processing.